szymon-kalkowski/szymon-kalkowski/README.md

 # Szymon Kalkowski

-### Hi there 👋 I'm a Compuer Science student at University of Gdańsk and a beginner Web Developer at my free time.
+### Hi there 👋 I'm a Computer Science student at University of Gdańsk and a beginner Web Developer at my free time.

 🖥️ Skills:
 - Python/Django